jennschiffer/jsChat/README.md

 1. add files to some directory on your server [node must be installed](http://nodejs.org/download/).

-2. install dependencies by running: <code>npm install</code> (dependencies: express, socket.io, sqlite3)
+2. go into the jschat directory and install dependencies by running: <code>npm install</code> (dependencies: express, socket.io, sqlite3)

 3. to start chat server, run <code>npm start</code>